hazechatos/audio-transcriber/README.md

 1. **Backend** (Port 8000): FastAPI server with detailed logging
 2. **Frontend** (Port 5173): React development server with hot-reload

 Once both servers are running, access the app at http://localhost:5173 on your favorite browser.
+You can use audio files provided in directory `demo_audio`.

 ### Individual Server Commands